fallen-icarus/cardano-swaps/README.md

 Since Mike's transaction will fail without needing to run the swap script, Mike's collateral is safe.
 Further, the more available swaps there are, the less likely these "collisions" will occur.

-:note: future iterations of Ouroboros (namely Leios) may allow arbitragers to further limit these collisions by segmenting transactions among sharded mempools.
+:notebook: future iterations of Ouroboros (namely Leios) may allow arbitragers to further limit these collisions by segmenting transactions among sharded mempools.

 #### If Cardano-Swaps reaches mass adoption, won't TVL on Cardano go down?